ItsBajra/Luton-Vista-Inn/README.md

 > PLEASE READ 'IMPORTANT NOTE.txt'

 > [!NOTE]
-> This is my first project done using JAVA.
+> This is my first project done using JAVA and mySQL.
+The application supports both individual and corporate client.
+The application also has a separate Receptionist dashboard which allows the receptionist to manage all the bookings and clients.
+The application contains all CRUD operations features.

 Here are some GUI pictures: